Daisy Haggard: Career

+In 2012, she starred in the short film Tooty's Wedding, which was later screened at the 2012 Sundance Film Festival.

 Haggard also appeared on the stage, including at the National Theatre and as the title character in Gina Gionfriddo's play Becky Shaw at the Almeida Theatre.

 In July 2012, Sky One began airing the series Parents, in which Haggard played the role of Chrissie.

 In 2013, she co-starred with Rose Byrne in the British romantic comedy I Give It a Year as Helen.
 In 2014, she was cast as Sam in the BBC comedy Uncle.
 In 2016, she appeared in "Nosedive", an episode of the anthology series Black Mirror.

 In 2017, she appeared in the premiere production of Consent at the Royal National Theatre, London.

 In April 2019, Haggard began playing the lead role of Miri Matteson in BBC Three sitcom Back to Life.
 The first series, consisting of six episodes, premiered on 15 April 2019 and was followed by a second series in 2021.
 She also co-wrote and created the series.
 In 2020 Haggard appeared in the comedy-drama Breeders as Ally.

+She plays one of the leads in the 2023 series Boat Story alongside Paterson Joseph.

+In 2025, she will direct and co-star in a new thriller series on Channel 4 known as Maya, co-leading with Bella Ramsey.
+Reuniting with her Hilda co-star, she stated that "Ever since I first dreamt up this show, there has only ever been one Maya.
+I wrote the part with Bella so clearly in my head and I honestly still can’t believe they want to be part of it.
+Bella is pure magic, just insanely talented, and I can’t wait for us to work together."

 Personal life

-Haggard is the daughter of the film director Piers Haggard (1939–2023) and his wife Anna Sklovsky.
-She was raised and educated in Dulwich, South London, where she attended James Allen's Girls' School.
-Her grandfather was the actor Stephen Haggard, and her great-great-great-uncle was the author Sir Henry Rider Haggard.
+Haggard is married to musician Joe Wilson and has two children.